 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Qatar International Islamic Bank (Q.P.S.C)'s score of 20 is higher than 67% of the industry.
+Qatar International Islamic Bank (Q.P.S.C)'s score of 20 is lower than 74% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.